tyagi-mansi11/Ad_Hoc_Analysis/README.md

 ## Project Overview

 ✅****Situation:**** AtliQ Hardwares (imaginary company) is one of India's leading computer hardware producers, with a presence in other countries as well.
-However, the management noticed they lacked the insights needed to make quick and informed decisions, limiting their ability to respond to market changes.
+However, the management noticed they lacked the insights to make quick and informed decisions, limiting their ability to respond to market changes.

 ✅****Task:**** As a hypothetical applicant for the role, my responsibility was to address this gap by providing actionable insights through data analysis, and helping the management make smarter, data-driven decisions.